flojoy-ai/docs/docs/instruments-wiki/Oscilloscopes/LabMaster-10-Zi-A/LabMaster-10-Zi-A.md

 oscilloscope.close()
 ```

-This code connects to the oscilloscope at the specified IP address ("TCPIP0::192.168.0.10::INSTR") using the VISA protocol.
-It then performs operations on the oscilloscope, such as reading the waveform from a channel.
-Finally, it closes the connection to the oscilloscope.
+This code connects to the oscilloscope using the `open_visa` method from the `ik.teledyne.LabMaster10ZiA` class.
+You need to provide the appropriate VISA address for your oscilloscope.

+Once connected, you can perform various operations on the oscilloscope.
+In the example code, it reads the waveform from the first channel using the `read_waveform` method of the channel object.

+Finally, don't forget to close the connection to the oscilloscope using the `close` method to release any resources.

 </TabItem>
 </Tabs>